-Some birds are cuddlier than others.
+Some parrots are cuddlier than others.
 How much so depends on the parrot’s individual personality.
 Cockatoos, cockatiels, and macaw breeds, in particular, enjoy cuddling up to their owners.

 Parrots looking to snuggle will tuck themselves into your neck, hair, and clothing and may stay there for a little while once they’re comfortable.

 However, as pleasant as this is, sometimes snuggling can sexually stimulate your parrot.
-If your bird sees you as a potential mate, it will display signs of aggression towards other people it sees as competition.
+If your parrot sees you as a potential mate, it will display signs of aggression toward other people that it sees as competition.

-If your parrot bites hard or aggressively, it might be tired, stressed, or injured.
-In these circumstances, it’s best to put your parrot back in its cage where it can relax and be out of anyone’s way.
-There’s a big difference between a bite and an affectionate nip.
+If your parrot bites hard or aggressively, it may be tired, stressed, or injured.
+In these circumstances, put your parrot back in its cage where it can relax and be out of anyone’s way.

 However, this type of behavior isn’t pleasant, so you might wish to stop it altogether.
-To do this, you’ll need to find out what triggers the regurgitation and prevent it before it happens.
+To do this, you’ll need to find out what triggers the regurgitation to prevent it from happening.

-By strengthening your bond with your parrot, you can encourage it to preen and groom you like it would to another bird.
-But don’t expect immediate results.
-It takes time and patience to build up to that level of trust with a parrot, so keep working at it until your parrot becomes completely comfortable in your presence.
+By strengthening your bond with your parrot, you can encourage it to preen and groom you like it would to another parrot.
+Don’t expect immediate results as it takes time to build up to that level of trust with a parrot.